abingham/storer/README.md

 - API:
   * All methods receive their arguments in a json hash.
   * All methods return a json hash with a single key.
-  * If successful, the key equals the method's name.
+  * If the method raises an exception, the key equals "exception".
-  * If unsuccessful, the key equals "exception".
+  * If the method completes, the key equals the method's name.

 - - - -

 ## path
+No parameters.
 Returns the storer's root path, eg
 ```
   { "path": "/usr/src/cyber-dojo/katas"  }
 ```